European-Unified-ID/EUID-docs/README.md

 #### Can a user opt out of targeted advertising tied to their EUID?

-Yes, through the Opt-Out Portal (also known as the [Transparency and Control Portal](https://transparentadvertising.org)), a user can opt out of being served targeted ads tied to their EUID.
+Yes, through the Opt-Out Portal (also known as the [Transparency and Control Portal](https://transparentadvertising.eu)), a user can opt out of being served targeted ads tied to their EUID.
 The request will be distributed through EUID Administrator and EUID Operators to all relevant members.
-Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialogue with the user.
+Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

 #### How does a user know where to access the Opt-Out Portal?

 Publishers, SSOs, or consent management platforms disclose links to the Opt-Out portal in their login/consent flows, privacy policies, and other means.

-#### Why do advertisers/data providers not need to integrate with the opt-out feed?
+#### Why do advertisers and data providers not need to integrate with the opt-out feed?

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
 If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.